 \section{Structure factor analysis for the (2~0~0) and its equivalent Bragg peaks}

-In the undistorted hexagonal phase, the Fe and Ge atoms all occupy the high symmetry positions (Wyckoff position: $3f$ for Fe, $1a$ for Ge$^1$ and $2d$ for Ge$^2$).
-Its neutron scattering structure factor for a general nuclear Bragg peak $\mathbf{Q_{HKL}}=(H,K,L)$ is given by
+In the undistorted hexagonal phase, the Fe and Ge atoms all occupy the high-symmetry positions (Wyckoff position: $3f$ for Fe, $1a$ for Ge$^1$, and $2d$ for Ge$^2$).
+The neutron scattering structure factor for a general nuclear Bragg peak $\mathbf{Q_{\textit{HKL}}}=(H,K,L)$ is given by

-Here $b_{\text{Fe}}$ and $b_{\text{Ge}}$ are the neutron scattering length for Fe and Ge nucleus, respectively. $\mathbf{R(Fe^j)}$ and $\mathbf{R(Ge^j)}$ are the fractional coordinates for Fe and Ge, respectively. $j$ is the index for the three Fe and Ge atoms in one unit cell.
+Here, $b_{\text{Fe}}$ and $b_{\text{Ge}}$ are the neutron scattering lengths for the Fe and Ge nuclei, respectively, and $\mathbf{R}$(Fe$^j$) and $\mathbf{R}$(Ge$^j$) are the fractional coordinates for Fe and Ge, respectively.
+Note that $j$ is the index for the three Fe and Ge atoms in one unit cell.
 For $(2,0,0)$ and its equivalent Bragg peaks, the above formula results in the following:

-It is clear that in the undistorted hexagonal phase, the $(2,0,0)$ and its equivalent Bragg peaks only have Fe contribution, because the three Ge atoms in the unit cell add up destructively at this particular reciprocal space position, while the three Fe atoms add up constructively.
+It is clear that in the undistorted hexagonal phase, the $(2,0,0)$ and its equivalent Bragg peaks only have a Fe contribution, because the three Ge atoms in the unit cell add up destructively at this particular reciprocal space position while the three Fe atoms add up constructively.

 The above equations for the structure factor still hold in the case of the slightly distorted lattice.
 The difference is that in the distorted lattice, the site symmetry for both Fe and Ge atoms will be lower compared with the hexagonal phase.
-That means that the in-plane coordinates of Fe and Ge are no longer protected by the point-group symmetry of the hexagonal phase and can deviate from the high symmetry fractional number of $\frac12, \frac13$, and $\frac23$.
-In this case, the Ge contribution to the $(2,0,0)$, $(0, 2, 0)$ and $(2, -2, 0)$ Bragg peaks will not exactly cancel out.
-Since the lattice distortion obtained from the Larmor diffraction measurement is of the order of $10^{-4}$, the Ge component at those Bragg positions should also be approximately $10^{-4}$ comparing to the Fe component.
-Because the lattice spacing difference obtained in Larmor data is based on measurements of $(2,0,0)$, $(0, 2, 0)$ and $(2, -2, 0)$ Bragg peaks, these results are mainly affected by the Fe sublattice in the kagome plane.
+Thus, the in-plane coordinates of Fe and Ge are no longer protected by the point-group symmetry of the hexagonal phase and can deviate from the high-symmetry fractional numbers of $\frac12, \frac13$, and $\frac23$.
+In this case, the Ge contribution to the $(2,0,0)$, $(0, 2, 0)$, and $(2, -2, 0)$ Bragg peaks will not exactly cancel out.
+Since the lattice distortion obtained from the Larmor diffraction measurement is of the order of $10^{-4}$, the Ge component at those Bragg positions should also be approximately $10^{-4}$ compared to the Fe component.
+Because the lattice spacing difference obtained in Larmor data is based on measurements of $(2,0,0)$, $(0, 2, 0)$, and $(2, -2, 0)$ Bragg peaks, these results are mainly affected by the Fe sublattice in the kagome plane.